 NUTRITION EDUCATION: Nutrition education is offered to all WIC participants or their caregivers.
-Common topics include nutrition during pregnancy, encouragement for breast feeding, nutrition during childhood, and wise food shopping.
-Do your WIC continued nutrition education through www.WIChealth.org.
+Common topics include nutrition during pregnancy, encouragement and support for breast feeding, nutrition during childhood, and wise food shopping.
+WIC continuing nutrition education is available through www.WIChealth.org.

 REFERRALS: An added benefit of the WIC program is screening for other health problems and referral to other appropriate health and social services.
 These referrals may be for Medicaid, immunizations, child health screening, family planning and more.